sdathey/Azure-SOC/README.md

 ## Architecture After Hardening And Implementing Of Security Controls
 ![Architecture Diagram](https://i.imgur.com/c0cSnfw.jpg)

 After implementing security controls, notable changes were made to the network infrastructure.
 The Network Security Groups were strengthened by blocking ALL traffic, except for communication originating from my admin workstation.
-Additionally, all other resources were safeguarded by their built-in firewalls and secured through the utilization of Private Endpoints, ensuring a more robust and restricted access environment.
+Additionally, all other resources were safeguarded by their built-in firewalls and secured by using Private Endpoints, ensuring a more robust and restricted access environment.

 ## Attack Maps Before Hardening And Implementing Security Controls